Are you interested in learning how to paint, but you do not know if you should start with oil paints or acrylic paints, which is better for artists?

-Artists have been using oil paints to create art for hundreds of years and are still a popular medium for painters.
+Artists have been using oil paints to create art for hundreds of years, and they are still a popular medium for painters.
 Just like with acrylics, oils have pros and cons.

 Oil Paint Pros

-- Oil paints have more pigment, producing more vibrant and more vivid colors.
+- Oil paints have more pigment, producing more vibrant and vivid colors.

-- The drying time for oils is about 12 days, which will allow you to mix colors for days.
+- The oil drying time is about 12 days, allowing you to mix colors for days.

-- You will be able to go back to your oil painting the next day and produce subtle color contrasts.
+- You can return to your oil painting the next day and produce subtle color contrasts.

 - Oil paints do not darken when they dry.
 What you see is what you get.